Exafunction/codeium.vim/README.md

     \ }
 ```

-Codeium is enabled by default for most filetypes.
+Windsurf is enabled by default for most filetypes.

 You can also _disable_ codeium by default with the `g:codeium_enabled` variable,
 and enable it manually per buffer by running `:CodeiumEnable`: